Sedation Dentist Midlothian

 IV Dental Sedation

 IV sedation is reserved for the most extreme cases of dental fear as well as particularly complex procedures and visits where you will receive multiple treatments over the course of a single appointment.
-The sedative will be delivered straight into the bloodstream, thus quickly inducing an advanced state of relaxation.
+The sedative will be delivered straight into the bloodstream, quickly inducing an advanced state of relaxation.
 Unlike with oral conscious sedation, the level of IV sedation is something we have complete control over; we can increase and decrease the dosage based on your comfort level throughout the entire procedure.